inversion-api/inversion-engine/README.md

 ## Elasticsearch Specifics
 Currently, the following functions are available for use:

-* `source=value1,value2,valueN` - MUST be a separate parameter.
+* `source=value1,value2,valueN` - MUST be a separate param.
 Limits returned data to only these property values.
 * auto-suggest paths should be in the following format: `.../elastic/indexType/suggest?suggestField=value&type=prefix`
-> a `type` auto-suggest parameter can be set to define the type of search.
+> a `type` auto-suggest param can be set to define the type of search.
 By default, auto-suggest will do a 'prefix' search.
 If no results are found, auto-suggest will then try a wildcard search and return those results.
 If you want to limit auto-suggest to one type of search, set `type=prefix` or `type=wildcard`.
 While both types are fast, prefix searches are the fastest (~2ms vs ~20ms)
 * nested searching is allowed simply by specifying the name of the nested field, such as: `player.location.city` would retrieve the nested `location.city` value from a player.

 The index/type will be automatically generated so that only one value needs to be sent.